-Preparing the garden for winter is important for the garden soil and the perennial plants.
-We are in Zone 3 meaning winter temperature can drop to -40 degrees.
-In our particular area, this does not happen very often, but it might happen after a warm spell, where most of the snow melts.
-Protecting the soil and plants is especially important here.
+Preparing the garden for winter in a cold climate is essential for the soil and perennial plants.
+Since we are in Zone 3, winter temperatures can drop to -40 degrees.
+Although this extreme cold doesn’t happen often in our area, it can occur after a warm spell when most snow melts.
+Therefore, protecting the soil and plants is particularly important here.

-Our goal is not to add more work to our schedule, it’s to make gardening more effective and simple in a long run.
-Productive soil and strong plants make gardening more effective and fun.
+Our goal is not to add more tasks to our schedule, but to make gardening more effective and straightforward in the long run.
+In a permaculture garden, we avoid thorough cleaning or tilling of the soil; instead, we focus on covering and protecting it.
+This practice enhances soil health and helps perennial plants survive the winter more effectively.
+Healthy soil and robust plants make gardening more productive and enjoyable.

 Harvesting and Planting

-Before the frost kills everything, we want to make sure that we harvest our produce.
+Before the frost kills everything, we want to ensure we harvest our produce.
 After all, that’s why we grow an edible garden.
 However, plants react differently to frost.
 Knowing the difference we can extend the harvesting window.

-Cucumbers and summer squash have to be harvested first, they do not tolerate temperatures close to the freezing point.
+Cucumbers and summer squash must be harvested first; they do not tolerate temperatures close to the freezing point.
 Tomatoes and peppers will be next on the list.
 Check out the article on how to ripen green tomatoes indoors.
-If possible you want to harvest them before any frost could damage them.
+If possible, harvest them before any frost could damage them.

-Potatoes, even though also a summer crop, can be left in the ground till the tops die off, they only need to be dug out before the ground freezes.
+Potatoes, although also a summer crop, can be left in the ground until the tops die off; they only need to be dug out before the ground freezes.

-We plant spinach in late summer with the intention to let overwinter in the ground.
+Spinach can be planted in late summer to let overwinter in the ground.
 Spinach survives unprotected (just regular mulch) in our Zone 3 garden.
 Read more on growing overwintering spinach here.

 By harvesting greens (herbs and green onions too), cut the tops and leave the roots in the ground.
 You never know how many will survive the winter and continue to grow in spring.
 These greens will provide you with early salads and will protect the soil from weed overgrowth long before you can start planting.

-We let herbs like cilantro and dill go to seed intentionally.
-They seem to grow better than planted in spring.
+We intentionally let herbs like cilantro and dill go to seed.
+They seem to grow better than when planted in spring.

 Garlic is planted a few weeks before the ground freezes.
 You can read all about it in Growing food – Garlic.